lince098/RedSocial/README.md

 - UserOutbox.jsp* (add send message)
 - FriendlistPage.jsp* (click on image or name of users of the page, needs a servlet to load the user to see his userPage)
 - Reply message
+- GroupPage
+- Group posts
+- Create group
+- Join group petition
+- Admins group powers

 IN PROGRESS:
 -
 - Send message
 - Search groups
 - Search people
+- Edit group

 TO DO:
 -
 - Rework relations done before for new database
-- GroupPage
-- Group posts
-- Create group
-- Edit group
-- Join group petition
 - Friendship request